benji6/virtual-audio-graph/README.md

 ### Standard Virtual Audio Nodes

-Here is a list of standard virutal audio nodes implemented in virtual-audio-graph and the params you can provide them with.
+Here is a list of standard virtual audio nodes implemented in virtual-audio-graph and the params you can provide them with.
 You can build custom virtual audio nodes out of these as above.
 For more info check out https://developer.mozilla.org/en-US/docs/Web/API/AudioNode.

 ```javascript
 {